slatedocs/slate/source/includes/_message.md

 Most of the messages are document messages, they are published by behaviors of common users.

-But before we jump into Document Message, we have to introduce the 2 major concepts.
+Before we institute Document Message, we must introduce 2 major concepts.

 * The Standard Lifecycle of Document Message
 * The Message Group and Entries